artema/passport-oauth2-middleware/README.md

       });

       passport.use('main', refreshStrategy);  //Main authorization strategy that authenticates
-                                              //user with store OAuth access token
+                                              //user with stored OAuth access token
-                                              //and performs a tokne refresh when needed
+                                              //and performs a token refresh if needed

       var oauthStartegy = new OAuth2Strategy({
         authorizationURL: 'https://authserver/oauth2/auth',